 Before we look at these tests in detail there are some changes which need to be considered:

-- Temporary non-residence is stricter: New, targeted anti-avoidance rules have been introduced to prevent people from using short periods of non-residence to receive income free of UK tax.
+- Temporary non-residence is stricter: New anti-avoidance rules prevent people from using short periods of non-residence to receive income free of UK tax.
 These rules already apply to capital gains, pension scheme withdrawals and remittances of foreign income in some cases.

 The first step is the ‘automatically non-resident’ test.

-You will not be classed as a UK resident if:
+You are not a UK resident if you:

-- you spent less than 16 days in the UK during the tax year;
+- spent less than 16 days in the UK during the tax year;

-- you have left the UK for full-time work abroad (this includes self-employed work).
+- have left the UK for full-time work abroad (this includes self-employed work).

-For the purposes of this test, work abroad is considered to be ‘full-time’ if it is on average more than 35 hours per week over the whole tax year.
-Where some employment duties are performed in the UK you can spend up to 30 working days per year in the UK without violating your non-resident status.
+Work abroad is full-time if it’s more than 35 hours per week during the tax year.
+As for working in the UK, you can work up to 30 working days per year without violating your non-resident status.

-If you do not qualify automatically as a non-resident under the test above then the next step is to consider whether you would be considered automatically as a UK tax resident.
+If you don’t qualify automatically as a non-resident under the test above then the next step is to consider whether you would be considered automatically as a UK tax resident.